scottystephens/stratifi/docs/SECURITY_SUMMARY.md

 ## 🏆 Conclusion

-**Stratifi has a solid foundation** but needs immediate attention to API security.
+**Stratiri has a solid foundation** but needs immediate attention to API security.
 The platform is **production-ready from a database and encryption standpoint**, but **API endpoints are vulnerable** to abuse.

 **Good News:** All critical issues can be fixed in 2 weeks with minimal cost.